HireWheel/odata-mysql/README.md

 This tool does not yet totally clean and verify all the input from the OData server, so be careful!
 Don't use it with an untrustworthy OData server or with a critical database.

 This tool also does not currently store the links between data types (i.e. the links defined by NavigationProperty elements in OData).
-If you would like to add this functionality, then please go ahead!
+If you would like to add this functionality, feel free to fork and pull request.
 Right now, all normal data type columns are prefixed with "data:" in the MySQL column names.
 If you add links, perhaps you might prefix the columns related to that with "link:" or "nav:" or something.

 ## Documentation